You'll Never Believe How Much Melania's 12-Hour Trip To Toronto Cost Taxpayers

-Government records show first lady Melania Trump racked up roughly $174,000 USD in hotel bills during her 12-hour trip to Toronto, Canada in September 2017, Quartz reports.
-It was the American first lady's first solo trip abroad without her husband, U.S. President Donald Trump.
+Government records show first lady Melania Trump racked up roughly $174,000 in hotel bills during her 12-hour trip to Toronto, Canada in September 2017, Quartz reports.
+It was the first lady's first solo trip abroad without her husband, President Donald Trump.

 The purpose of the day trip was for Trump to lead the U.S. delegation to the Invictus Games, an international sporting event for wounded veterans created by Prince Harry.
 She did not spend the night at the hotel.

 According to Quartz, it was not immediately clear how the first lady's office racked up the charges.
-Government records show six separate hotel bills, which costs ranged from roughly $12,000 to $49,000 USD for a total of about $174,000 USD.
-Transportation costs for the trip came at an additional $21,000 USD.
-The hotel costs for Trump's advance team were significantly less, clocking at around $18,000 USD.
+Government records show six separate hotel bills, which costs ranged from roughly $12,000 to $49,000 for a total of about $174,000.
+Transportation costs for the trip came at an additional $21,000.
+The hotel costs for Trump's advance team were significantly less, clocking at around $18,000.

 Advertisement